 Following Derek Dooley from Louisiana Tech, Doak Raulston had aspirations to play for the Vols as a walk-on, and was recruited heavily by Dooley.
 Listed on the roster as backup QB, it's not specified whether or not he's fourth or fifth behind Simms, and/or Nash.

 Regardless, Dooley has been quick to discipline rule-breaking players this season, attempting to set an example and send a message to current and future Vols.
-With the limited number of scholarships available I would not be surprised to see Dooley dismiss Raulston should evidence prove detrimental for the Texas 20 year old.
+With the limited number of scholarships available, I would not be surprised to see Dooley dismiss Raulston should evidence prove detrimental for the Texas 20-year-old.

-As a private school QB Raulston threw over 3026yds and rushed for 840yds his senior year, he was a redshirt freshman while at Louisiana Tech.
+As a private school QB, Raulston threw over 3,026 yards and rushed for 840 more his senior year.
+He was a redshirt freshman while at Louisiana Tech.

 No comment has been made by the university or coach Dooley at this time.